Introducing Large Language Models into the Design Flow of Time-Sensitive Networking: Introduction

 \section{Introduction}

 Time-Sensitive Networking (TSN)~\cite{gcl_silviu} provides deterministic communication and bounded latency, making it essential for safety-critical domains such as industrial automation, vehicular systems, aerospace, healthcare, and emerging 5G-TSN applications.
-By supporting mixed-criticality traffic~\cite{rubi_icc} on the same network, TSN enables diverse Quality of Service (QoS) requirements to coexist.
+By supporting mixed-criticality traffic~\cite{voica_traffic_assignment} on the same network, TSN enables diverse Quality of Service (QoS) requirements to coexist.
 However, configuring an optimized TSN network remains highly challenging.
-It involves multiple building blocks (refer to Fig.~\ref{fig:fig1}) including planning, design, verification, validation, and deployment, all of which demand deep expertise in TSN sub-standards and mechanisms.
-This process is time-consuming, tedious, and heavily dependent on a limited pool of domain experts.
+It involves multiple building blocks (refer to Fig.~\ref{fig:fig1}) including planning, design, verification, validation, and deployment, all of which demand deep expertise in TSN.
+This process is time-consuming, tedious, and heavily dependent on domain experts.

 Meanwhile, Large Language Models (LLMs) have achieved rapid adoption across research and industry, demonstrating impressive capabilities in solving complex, multi-step tasks.
 Prior studies have demonstrated their effectiveness for mathematical reasoning~\cite{realmath}, network configuration~\cite{llm_zero_touch, netconfeval_conext_2024}, network planning~\cite{ChatNet}, and fifth-generation (5G) network analysis~\cite{5g_llm}.
 In industry, LLMs are already being explored for automating infrastructure management and operational support.
 Despite this progress, their application to TSN remains largely unexplored.
-Unlike general computer networking, TSN introduces unique challenges, including deterministic guarantees, network configuration~\cite{gcl_silviu, rubi_iotj}, schedulability analysis~\cite{luxi_tnsm}, traffic type assignment (TTA), and a lack of open-source datasets and sub-standards.
+Unlike general computer networking, TSN introduces unique challenges, including deterministic guarantees, network configuration~\cite{gcl_silviu, rubi_iotj}, schedulability analysis~\cite{luxi_tnsm}, traffic type assignment (TTA)~\cite{voica_traffic_assignment, rubi_icc}, simulative evaluation~\cite{rubi_rtcsa, rubi_noms} and a lack of open-source tools, datasets and sub-standards.
+TSN is often used in safety-critical systems, so the outputs of an LLM-assisted orchestrator cannot be judged only by syntactic correctness or convenience.
+In safety assurance~\cite{graydon2013safety}, a workflow must provide the properties and evidence needed to justify timing and deployment decisions.